johns-coderoom/Bacterial-genomic-analysis-workflow/README.md

-o	ONT sequences are trimmed and quality filtered using Filtlong.
+o	ONT sequences are trimmed and quality filtered Filtlong.